 Has your child stumped you by blurting out a bad word, whether innocently or intentionally?
 Learn how to respond correctly when your child says a bad word.

 First, we’re surprised, maybe even guilty because there’s a good chance we know where they must’ve picked it up from.
 Then we react and discipline our kids regardless of whether they even knew they said a bad word or not.

 And finally, we cringe hearing offensive words that sound grating to our ears.
 It’s just not the type of language we expect or prefer to hear coming from our kids.

 How to respond correctly when your child says a bad word

 As offensive or shocking as it is to hear our kids say bad words, avoid jumping to conclusions or strict discipline.
 Instead, use the moment to teach valuable lessons, different ways to communicate, and the type of language you want your family to use.

 When your child says a bad word, respond correctly and swiftly with the following tips:

 1. Respond, don’t (over)react

-It’s hard hearing unpleasant words, both the benign like “stupid” to more serious offenders.
+It’s hard hearing your child using bad language, both the benign like “stupid” to more serious offenders.
 Our reactions can range from swift discipline to apologizing to everyone within earshot.

 My kids have yet to say outright R-rated words, but even disrespectful words already have me raising my eyebrows and ready to react.